-Dave Long Global Safety & Security
+Dave Long Director of Global Safety & Security

 Dave is responsible for the development and implementation of university-wide policies and procedures related to international risk management and mitigation.
 In his capacity, he supports educational programs that include outbound mobility by assessing risks and ensuring that crisis response plans are put in place.
 He monitors world events based on institutional exposure and works with travelers to mitigate risk.
+In concert with AVC Davis, Dave oversees the Executive Memorandum No. 25 Travel Warning Waiver process for UNL students.
 Dave also supports international students and scholars on campus, working in concert with multiple offices across Nebraska to respond to crises or advise on protocols.
 Prior to joining Nebraska, Dave lived and worked abroad in the security industry within the Humanitarian NGO community and in private contracting.
 His first posting was in North Africa, where for three years he supported development agencies in Morocco, Tunisia, and Mauritania.
 He then moved to East Africa to support the relief agency, Samaritan’s Purse, and conducted critical operations in South Sudan, Kenya, Uganda, and the Democratic Republic of Congo.
 Additionally, Dave was posted in Iraq for two years with the same agency, where he supported relief efforts in Iraq and Syria after the fall of Mosul.
 Dave has working knowledge of Spanish, Western Arabic, and Sorani Kurdish.
 He holds a B.A. in International Studies from Georgia Southern University.

 Christopher C. Heselton, Ph.D.Associate Director, Office of Global Partnerships & Initiatives